datacraft-dsc/DEPs/10/README.md

 The Token payments system:

 - Must allow purchases to be made using any ERC20 token
-- Must allow purchases to be made on any Ethereum compatible network, including but not limited to the Ocean Network and the Ethereum Mainnet
+- Must allow purchases to be made on any Ethereum compatible network, including but not limited to the Ethereum Mainnet
 - Must allow service providers to verify that a purchase has been successfully made
 - Must allow purchases to be made that credit the publisher's account, without active participation by the publisher